tagspaces/documentation/selfhosting.md

-# Selfhosting TagSpaces
+# Self Hosting TagSpaces

 ## Motivation
 Almost since the very first releases of TagSpaces back in the 2013, many users did requested a server based version of TagSpaces.
-They wanted to use the convinient tagging workflow of TagSpaces on their self hosted ownCloud or in general WebDAV instances.
+They wanted to use the convenient tagging workflow of TagSpaces on their self hosted ownCloud or in general WebDAV instances.
 So starting from today this is possible, TagSpaces can now run on servers and once installed you can access your files from anywhere.

 ## Download and Installation
 The current version can of the WebDAV version can be downloaded from [here](https://www.tagspaces.org/downloads/tagspaces-web.zip).